KanagawaMarcos/react-refactor/README.md

 We'd like for you to create a **reusable** table component and replace the unordered list in `App.tsx` with the new table.
 Because we are not expecting you to handle styling, `Table.tsx` includes various imports that you may want to use.
 These components are for UI only and do not have functionality.

 Your table should (in order of importance):
-- have pagination
+- have pagination, with the ability for a user to define the page size
-- be able to filter
+- be able to filter, with the ability for a developer to pass in comparator functions for each column
-- have sorting
+- have sorting, both ascending and descending

 Note: It is not expected that you complete all three functions by the end of the exercise.
+In fact, we encourage you to focus on quality, clean code, and readability more than the volume of work.

 ## Guidelines